By Veronica Baxter

 Tip #2 – Shop Around Before You Invest

 Just about anything you want to know about investing is online, but beware – just like television, not everything you see, hear, or read is necessarily true.
 However, it is easy to research the different types of investment vehicles that are available right now, and for the beginning investor, there is a lot to choose from.
+You may check what is impact investing and how it can benefit you and the community.
+Green bonds may be a great option for you especially if you’re into sustainable living.

 Not only can you browse the different types of things to invest in and look at the projected returns and risk level, but you can invest according to your priorities.
 For example, if it is important to you that underserved communities have access to small business loans, you can invest in that.
 If you are interested in providing access to mortgage loans to those with poor credit, you can invest in that.
 There are many more places for individuals to invest than ever before.